keithwhor/NtSeq/README.md

 # NtSeq

-**NtSeq** is a DNA sequence manipulation and analysis library for Node and the Browser.
+**NtSeq** is an open source Bionformatics library written in JavaScript that provides DNA sequence manipulation and analysis tools for node and the browser.

 More specifically, it's a library for dealing with all kinds of nucleotide sequences, including *degenerate nucleotides*.
 It's built with the developer (and scientist) in mind with simple, readable methods that are part of the standard molecular biologist's vocabulary.

+## Sequence Alignment / Mapping

 Additionally, **NtSeq** comes with a novel, highly optimized exhaustive sequence mapping / comparison tool known as **Nt.MatchMap**.

 **Nt.MatchMap** allows you to *find all ungapped alignments between two degenerate nucleotide sequences, ordered by the number of matches*.
 Also provided is a list of results showing the number of each match count, which can be useful for determining if certain sequences or variations are over-represented in a target genome.
 (P-values, unfortunately, are out of the scope of this project.)